Week 31 Grading Period 3 March 10, 2025

 PBE School Site Council (SSC)

 Part of the duties of the SSC are to ensure we have an effective school-level parent and family engagement policy.
 As a component of the school-level parent and family engagement policy, each school shall jointly develop with parents for all children a school-parent compact that outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership to help children achieve the state’s high standards.
 Please find the 2024-2025 school-level parent and family engagement policy Here.
 Another important function of the SSC is to ensure that we have strong school and family engagement.
 Please see the 2024-2025 Family Engagement Policy HERE.
+On February 18th, the SSC/SSG Team approved the 2024-2025 Comprehensive School Safety Plan.

 Academic Focus at PBE